2012–13 NK Maribor season: UEFA Champions League

-In the third qualifying round, Maribor faced Dudelange from Luxembourg, a team which made a huge upset by eliminating the Austrian champions Salzburg.
+In the third qualifying round, Maribor faced Dudelange from Luxembourg, a team which made a big upset by eliminating Austrian champions Salzburg.
 This was the second year in a row for Maribor to face Dudelange.
 During the 2011–12 season Maribor played against them in the second qualifying round of the 2011–12 UEFA Champions League and was successful with two victories and the score 5–1 aggregate.
 The first match against the Luxembourg champions was played on 1 August 2012 at Ljudski vrt.
 Being fully aware that a two-legged victory over Dudelange secures, at least, the UEFA Europa League group stages, Maribor players started their home match strong and quickly took the lead with a free kick goal by Mezga.
 Another free kick goal followed in the 38th minute when Mezga left the ball to Tavares who scored with a strong shot to the lower left corner, for the half-time score 2–0.
 It took only two minutes of the second half for the home players to score the third goal, when Mezga scored another long range effort from outside of the penalty box.
 In the 77th minute Berić continued his good form, having scored his third goal in as many 2012–13 UEFA qualifying matches.
-This goal was not the last, however, as Joachim took advantage of a mistake from Rajčević and scored in the 92nd minute for the final score 4–1.
-One week later Maribor again proved to strong for the Luxembourg champions and won 1–0, with the goal by Mertelj in the 79th minute.
-Similarly to the 2011–12 season Maribor again secured two victories over Dudelange, with the score 5–1 aggregate.
+This goal was not the last, however, as Aurélien Joachim took advantage of a mistake from Aleksander Rajčević and scored in the 92nd minute for the final score of 4–1.
+One week later, Maribor again proved too strong for the Luxembourg champions and won 1–0, with the goal by Aleš Mertelj in the 79th minute.
+Similarly to the 2011–12 season, Maribor again secured two victories over Dudelange with an aggregate score of 5–1.